Crossed Products of Operator Algebras: Crossed Products and Semisimplicity

 The study of the various radicals is a central topic of investigation in Abstract Algebra and Banach Algebra theory.
 In Operator Algebras, the Jacobson radical and the semisimplicity of operator algebras have been under investigation since the very beginnings of the theory.
 In his seminal paper \cite{Rin}, Ringrose characterized the radical of a nest algebra, a work that influenced many subsequent investigations in the area of reflexive operator algebras.
 Around the same time, Arveson and Josephson \cite{ArvJ} raised the question of when the semicrossed product of a commutative $\ca$-algebra by $\bbZ^+$ is semisimple.
 This problem received a good deal of attention as well \cite{M, Pet, Pet2} and it was finally solved in 2001 by Donsig, Katavolos and Manoussos \cite{DKM}, building on earlier ideas of Donsig \cite{Don}.

 In Theorem~\ref{firstsemisimple} we discover that the semisimplicity of an operator algebra is a property preserved under crossed products by discrete abelian groups.
 This provides a huge supply of semisimple operator algebras and also raises the question of whether or not the converse is true.
 In order to investigate this, we go back to a class of operator algebras that has been investigated quite extensively by Davidson, Donsig, Hopenwasser, Hudson, Katsoulis, Larson, Peters, Muhly, Pitts, Poon, Power, Solel and others: triangular approximately finite-dimensional (abbr.
 TAF) operator algebras \cite{DavKatAdv, Don, DonH, DonHJFA, Hu, LS, Pow}.
-This is the main focus of this chapter.
+This is one of the main topics of study of this chapter.
+Another is the semisimplicity of crossed products by compact abelian groups.
+This is done in Section~\ref{compact abelian semisimple} where we uncover some interesting behavior.

 In a recent paper \cite{DFK}, Davidson Fuller and Kakariadis make a comprehensive study of semicrossed products of operator algebras by discrete abelian groups.
 It turns out that our ideas on the semisimplicity of crossed products by abelian groups are also applicable on semicrossed products as well.
 We devote a whole section on this topic at the end of this chapter.